RedcoatC/Medical/Medical.md

 -Final Test: You will be Medic on an official Saturday Operation, under observation of a Senior Medic.
 At this stage, the candidate should have an understanding of both ACE and UKSF Procedures to the level that they can:
-- A) Act independently with no prompts
+- Act independently with no prompts
-- B) Request supplies
+- Request supplies
-- C) Prep casualties for medevac.
+- Prep casualties for medevac.

 Once completed, you will be a qualified Medic.